achmadhadikurnia/laravel-filamentum/README.md

 laravel new my-app --using=kanekescom/filamentum
 ```

-> **Note:** This is the recommended installation method as it provides the smoothest setup experience.
+> **Note:** For more information about Laravel Installer, please refer to the [official Laravel Installer documentation](https://laravel.com/docs/12.x/installation#the-laravel-installer).

 ### 2. Via Composer